oktetlabs/styleguides/cguide.md

 Not all parts must be presented in each function header.

 The only always required part is `<function description>`.
-It should be started with upper-case letter, and finished with dot.
+It should start with an upper-case letter and end with a dot.
 It is recommended to use common style of the form ’Copy bytes’ (which is opposite to ’Copies bytes’) for documentation similarity.
 If the function complies with some prototype, it should be stated in